sobeychr/test-website/README.md

 - CSS are builds via SCSS files in `assets/scss/` and compiled via **Grunt**.
 It is recommended to have a single final file per webpage with its compiled content.
 - JS are builds in `assets/js-src/` and compiled via **Babel**.
 Stage and Live also use **Uglify**.
   - Minified JS files (_*.min.js_) are simply copied into the destination folder.
+- Static HTML pages are builds via HTML templates in `static/` and compiled via **Grunt**.
+Re-usable templates and page-specific templates are located in sub-folders.
+Stage and Live also use **HtmlMin**.

 ### Database